wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.1.0 =
+* New Feature: Drag HTML blocks into your forms as easy as adding form fields
+* Improved translations

 = 1.0.9 =
 * Fixed issue with [PlanSo Forms Pro](http://forms.planso.de/?utm_campaign=psfb-wpdir&utm_source=wordpress.org-plugins&utm_medium=link) extension